Tis the season,

 If my $700,000 investments render 10% return on investment (ROI), My retirement account will pay me $70,000 every year.
 Since I only need $27,000 to survive, I will then add the remaining $43,000 back into the retirement fund to grow and reduce the chance of me outliving my money.

 Disclaimer: Theory is different than real-world application.
 I may only receive an 8% ROI on my investments.
 That small difference changes everything.
 I have purposely not recommended any specific retirement accounts, because I am not an expert in this field.
-I am just proficient at doing a “google” search for a retirement calculator and sharing that information with you.
+I am just proficient at doing a “google” search for a investment calculator and sharing that information with you.
 Please consult a professional, and be relentless with your retirement planning.
+But in all reality, my investments will most likely render a 3-5% ROI.
+As get closer to retirement, I’ll be more conservative with my portfolio.

 When can I retire?